Advice

 Integrin activation occurs upon chemokine triggered signaling (inside-out signaling) in cooperation with selectin-activated pathways.
 Activated integrins contribute to slow rolling, firm adhesion, crawling and to transendothelial migration.

-READ ALSO: How many NMR signals are in acetic acid?
+READ ALSO: How many cells and nucleus are in an embryo sac?

 How are leukocytes transported?